Amanda has worked in estate agency in the Southeast of England in both residential and commercial property sales.

 Want to Know About Other Counties?

 This article is one of a series which began with a look at the 'Cheapest Places in the UK to buy a 3-Bedroom House'.
 This proved so popular that it seemed like a good idea to focus on individual counties.
 So began what has become a labour of love with each article taking over 12 hours to research and prepare.
 The work doesn't stop there, of course, as each county needs regular updates to keep the information current.

 Cheapest Places in Norhamptonshire to Buy a Basic 3-Bedroom House 2022

 Brackley is conveniently located approximately 19 miles from Oxford and about 22 miles from Northampton.Situated close to Silverstone Motor-racing Circuit, Brackley has connections to the world of Formula 1, and is home to the Mercedes AMG Petronas F1 Team.

 The town no longer has a railway station, having lost its two original stations in the 1960s.
 However, rail commuters can travel from nearby King's Sutton, 6 miles to the west.(A journey time of one hour 15 minutes into London at peak times)

 Brackley has schools through to sixth form.
 These serve a wide rural community of outlying villages and hamlets.

-£225,000 should be sufficient to buy the most basic three bedroom house in Brackley.
+£240,000 should be sufficient to buy a basic three bedroom house in Brackley.
 Smaller, terraced homes, pre-tenanted properties, and doer-uppers may come in at a little less.

 The small town of Burton Latimer borders Barton Seagrave to the north, Isham to the west and Finedon to the south-east.
 It has a medical centre, primary schools, a range of everyday shops including a supermarket, and good bus connections with Kettering.
 The nearest secondary school is in nearby Barton Seagrove.

 Budget at least £235,000 when shopping for a three bedroom house in Burton Latimer.